 Why Gender Diversity In Tech Matters

 Diversity in tech shows how open companies are to something new and different.
-Organizations with a diverse workforce are more inclined to offer a greater variety of solutions to different problems, as employees with different backgrounds bring new talents, knowledge and skills.
+Organizations with a diverse workforce are more inclined to offer a greater variety of solutions to different problems, as employees with different backgrounds bring new talents, knowledge, and skills.

-The findings of the study by Morgan Stanley, show that a more diverse workplace deliver better results and better returns with less volatility.
+The findings of the study by Morgan Stanley, show that a more diverse workplace delivers better results and better returns with less volatility.
 In the tech world, one of the biggest issues in terms of diversity is a lack of female workers.
 The level of female employment and leadership in tech is quite alarming, and it isn’t only an ethical issue anymore, but also an economic one.
 Moreover, it should be addressed by the leaders in the IT field, in whose hands lies the power to balance gender representation, and their example and persistent management should pave the way into the right direction.

 Diversity is not how we differ.
 Diversity is about embracing one another’s uniqueness. – Ola Joseph